 Regular review meetings will be arranged and include the school and parents / carers of the child or young person.
 These will usually be informal, SMART (Specific, Measurable, Achievable, Relevant and Time related) target meetings.

-Guidance for schools to ensure that pupils with medical needs continue to be included in school life, plus managing medication is available: Policy on the education of children with medical needs [PDF 205KB]
+There is guidance available for schools to make sure pupils with medical needs continue to be included in school life.
+It also covers managing medication.
+To see more on this, please read: Policy on the education of children with medical needs [PDF 205KB] .

 How do I access the service?

 Your child's or young person's school will complete a referral form.
 This form has to be signed by you to confirm consent of the referral.